subconsciousnetwork/noosphere/README.md

   a JavaScript API for accessing Noosphere.
-- **[`./swift`](/swift)**: implementation of our Swift package, also wrapping the same core Rust impelementation (via a C-compatible FFI), suitable for incorporating Noosphere as an XCode dependency.
+- **[`./swift`](/swift)**: implementation of our Swift package, also wrapping the same core Rust impelementation (via a C-compatible FFI), suitable for incorporating Noosphere as an Xcode dependency.
 - **[`./design`](/design)**: documents describing Noosphere data
   structures and protocols in generalized terms.